ThomasDeutsch/flowcards/docs/tutorialTodoMvc.md

 I think that the abandonment of requirements in our code<br/>
 leads to a systemic problem in software development.<br/>
 I want to offer a tool, to bring development, planning and testing together.<br/>
-To create a common ground, where we share the same language.<br/> I want to make software development a bit more welcoming.<br/>
+To create a common ground, where we share the same language and<br/> to make software development a bit more welcoming.<br/>
 <br/>

 # TodoMVC

-This application is a good starting point, because you already know what to expect, and the TodoMVC team provided [a specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality) that we will use for our implementation.<br/>
+The TodoMVC application is a good starting point, because you already know what to expect, and the TodoMVC team provided [a specification](https://github.com/tastejs/todomvc/blob/master/app-spec.md#functionality) that we will use for our implementation.<br/>
 A goal of this tutorial is to show that we can have a place in our code for the TodoMVC requirements.<br/>
 I used this [template](https://github.com/tastejs/todomvc-app-template/) to create a [basic React application](https://codesandbox.io/s/todomvc-step-1-44z8u).
-This application is divided into multiple components, but it is static - without behaviour.<br/>
+This application is divided into multiple components, but it is static - without state.<br/>
 How does flowcards fit into the React ecosystem?<br/>.
 React will take a state and turn it into its UI-representation.
-You can think of it as a function: `React(state) => UI`.  flowcards helps us to define the state.<br/>
+You can think of it as a function: `React(state) => UI`.  flowcards is a tool to define state as a combination of scenarios we want to enable.<br/>
+So you we end up with: `React(flowcards(requirements)) => UI`.<br/>
 <br/>
 There is no need to type everything in by yourself, but i would encourage you to make small changes and see how they work out.
 For every step, there is a codesanbox you can use.<br/>